-l· lousing Program Progress?
+H lousing Program Progress?
 Continue/Modify/Delete Continue to refer com disabled to partner org Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department CDBG and Affordable Housing Fund This program is ongoing.
 During the planning period, CRIL provided services to 518 disabled persons.
-Continue. public locations, suc community/senior cent • Continue to e distribution of fair housing brochures at h as city counters, public libraries, rers, and service providers. expand outreach and access to imited English-speaking residents.
+Continue. public locations, suc community/senior cent • Continue to e distribution of fair housing brochures at th as city counters, public libraries, ters, and service providers. expand outreach and access to imited English-speaking residents.
 This program is ongoing.
 This program will be continued and amended as needed to implement current state law.
 Amend and continue.
-Timeframe: Responsible Agency: Funding: Quantified Objectives: Annually, or as needed Community & Economic Development Department General Fund. n/a Audit conducted by EC and information on fair organizations and the p Timeframe: Responsible Agency: Annually, through annual Housing & Human Services Grant allocation process Community & Economic Development Department This program is ongoing.
+Timeframe: Responsible Agency: Funding: Quantified Objectives: Annually, or as needed Community & Economic Development Department General Fund. n/a Audit conducted by EC Annually, through annual Housing & Human Services Grant allocation process Community & Economic Development Department CDBG and Affordable Housing Fund This program is ongoing.
 ECHO was responsible for auditing rental properties in Livermore for compliance with fair housing standards.
 The City funded the Fair Housing Audits through an allocation made by the City's Housing and Human Service Grant Fund.
 ECHO worked with CRIL to provide counseling and additional training to landlords who fail to meet federal and state guidelines.
 ECHO tested 10 rental Continue.
-Funding: Quantified Objectives: CDBG and Affordable Housing Fund n/a goldelines.
-ECHO rested to remain developments in Livermore for different types of discrimination each year.
+Quantified Objectives: developments in Livermore for different types of discrimination each year.
 For example, in Fiscal Year 2018-19 ECHO completed 183 property audits in 17 jurisdictions.
 ECHO tested 10 Livermore properties, and the audit results showed that in 10% of the tests, the Hispanic tester did not receive a call back and/or was given less favorable information about the unit.
 ECHO l· lousing Program Progress?
 Continue/Modify/Delete provided an annual report on the Fair Housing Audits during the Human Services Commission public meeting and provided training to landlords who failed to comply with federal and state fair housing laws.
 ECHO also worked with other nonprofit agencies such as East Bay Community Law Center, Bay Area Legal Aid, and Centro Legal de la Raza to provide clients with appropriate legal services to stabilize their housing situation.
 ECHO collaborated with CRIL, an agency dedicated to serving individuals with disabilities, to provide CRIL clients with housing counseling.
 Lastly, ECHO held various public Fair Housing education workshops to educate the public, landlords, tenants, and community organizations.
-Program 5.1.2 Reason nable Accommodation individuals with disabilit and federal laws, continue to provide ies reasonable accommodation in rules, I procedures through the building permit ew processes.
-Ongoing Community & Economic Development Department This program is ongoing.
+Program 5.1.2 Reason nable Accommodation individuals with disabilit Ongoing Community & Economic Development This program is ongoing.
 The Livermore Development Code outlines procedures to address reasonable accommodation (Chapter 9.06).
 Continue.
-Funding: Quantified Objectives: General Fund Continue to partner wit th ECHO to conduct fair housing tests for dations in multi-family rental properties.
+Funding: Quantified Objectives: Department General Fund n/a Continue to partner with ECHO to conduct fair housing tests for reasonable accommodations in multi-family rental properties.
 As described in Program 5.1.1, the City partnered with ECHO to conduct a fair Continue.
 Provide regular training to landlords. housing audit of 10 rental properties each year.
 For example, the obligation of landlords Timeframe: Responsible Agency: Ongoing Community & Economic Development Department to allow therapy/service animals in the residence without a pet deposit or other fees was tested in Fiscal Year 2013-14, and the Funding: Quantified Objectives: General Fund n/a obligation to allow disabled tenants to use medical marijuana was tested in Fiscal Year